New to Gamification? Check out my post What is Gamification & my Gamification Framework: Octalysis

 The Second Phase in the Player’s Journey is: Onboarding

-This is what most companies focus on the most because everyone thinks once customers use their product for a little bit, everyone would fall in love with it.
+This is what most companies focus on the most because everyone thinks once customers use their product for a little bit, everyone would fall in love with it, but users just don’t give them the chance.

 When users are learning about the tools to use your product, they do not want to read a big guide to begin – no one likes to read the manuals.
 Nor do they want to watch a 8-minute video tutorial.
 Users want to quickly start trying it, and they want to feel SMART doing it.
 The Development & Accomplishment Core Drive (#2) is essential at this phase.

-As an example, LinkedIn used a very simple progress bar to help users get through the onboarding process.
+LinkedIn’s simple progress bar is a great example to help users get through the onboarding process.
 When users fill in some items in their profile, the progress bar will move up to 30%, 40%, 60%.
-This makes it very clear what the site wants users to do, how to do it, and rewards them for doing the Desired Actions.
+This makes it very clear what the site wants users to do, how to do it, and emotionally rewards them for doing the Desired Actions.

 Mastering the Onboarding Process can get your users to start participate in your game with more excitement and motivation.

-The onboarding phase ends when your client are fully equipped and ready to be on the journey on their own.
+The onboarding phase ends when your users are fully equipped and they are ready to take on the journey on their own.

 The Third Phase in the Player’s Journey is: Scaffolding

 Scaffolding is a term that Kevin Werbach uses to describe the third phase, or the on-going and regular activity of the game.
-I tend to like the term “midgame” better, mostly from my chess background (I also used to be a chess coach).
-I switched my own semantics to the same as Werbach’s so there can be more consistency in the industry in terms of language.
-Amy Jo Kim, another respected gamification professional, refers to this phase as “grinding,” which I am not against either, but feel like it unnecessarily sounds like a painful process for people who have never “grinded” in a game before.
+Because of my chess background, previously I referred to this stage as the “midgame,” but I switched my own term to align with Werbach’s so there can be more consistency in the industry in terms of language.
+Scaffolding does have the benefit of sounding more fun and intellectual.
+Amy Jo Kim, another respected game designer and gamification professional, refers to this phase as “habit-building,” in her three phases of Onboarding, Habit-Building, and Mastery, but Habit-Building does not sound as fun.

-This is supposedly where the most “fun” should happen, and could be relevant for any of the 8 Core Drives, depending on what your product actually does and who is it designed for.
+This is supposedly where the most “fun” should happen, and usually has equal standing within all 8 Core Drives, depending on what your product actually does and for whom it is designed for.

 Once you have a well designed win-state in scaffolding that appeals to the 8 Core Drives in Octalysis, you will start to see increased player engagement and motivation.

-The Scaffolding phase ends when your users have tried everything that your product offers at least one time and has become a veteran user.
+The Scaffolding phase ends when your users believe they have tried everything that your product offers at least one time and has become a veteran user.

 The Fourth and Final Phase of a Player’s Journey is: The Endgame

-The Endgame is when players have done everything there is to do at least once and are starting to see more repetitive actions to achieve the win-state.
+The Endgame is when players believe have done everything there is to do at least once and are starting to feel like there are no longer unexplored Win-States.

-Many product designers don’t think about this phase when they are designing their products, which I think is a gigantic mistake.
-In this phase, if the designer didn’t create a good endgame, people easily get bored and quit the game, when in fact these veterans are generally the product’s biggest evangelists, best community managers, and best monetization sources.
+Many product designers don’t think about this phase when they are designing their products, which I believe is a gigantic mistake.
+In this phase, if the designer didn’t create a good endgame, people easily get bored and quit the game, when in fact these veterans are generally the product’s biggest evangelists, best community managers, and best sources for monetization.

-Another example is through evergreen mechanics, often derived from Core Drive 2: Empowerment of Creativity & Feedback, where users can take the core tools/building blocks in a game and come up with infinite creative forms on their own, as well as having a system where the game producers can easily add new content into a system consistently.
-One example of this is when people become “verterans” of Farmville, they start to use their farms to produce creative art, such as the Mona Lisa or heart pictures.
+Another example is through evergreen mechanics that is described previously within Core Drive 3: Empowerment of Creativity & Feedback, where users can take the core tools/building blocks in a game and come up with infinite creative strategies on their own, as well as having a system where the game producers can easily add new content into a system consistently.
+This is seen when people become “veterans” of Farmville and they start to use their farms to produce creative art, such as the Mona Lisa or heart pictures.

-If you mastered the endgame, you will create a lot of contributors, evangelists, and long-term customers.
+If you mastered the endgame, you will create a lot of long-term contributors, evangelists, and long-term customers.

 Applying the 4 Experience Phases into Level 2 Octalysis